Charles Halliley

 Charles Halliley (5 December 1852 - 23 March 1929) was an English first-class cricketer, who played three matches for Yorkshire County Cricket Club in 1872, against Lancashire, Nottinghamshire, and Surrey respectively.

 Halliley was born in Earlsheaton, Dewsbury, Yorkshire, England, and was a right-handed batsman.
 Yorkshire lost the Roses Match at Bramall Lane by 42 runs, with Halliley opening his first-class career with a duck and then two runs batting at number 3 in the order.
 He was promoted in the order to open against Notts, scoring his career best 17 in the first innings, but was out for a duck second time round as Yorkshire lost by six runs.
 He opened again against Surrey, scoring 8, and Yorkshire won by ten wickets thanks to a century from Ephraim Lockwood.
 In total, he scored 27 runs at an average of 5.40, with a top score of 17.
 He did not bowl but took two catches.

-For XVII Colts of England v United North of England XI at Dewsbury in 1872, Halliley made his first-class top score of 52 not out.
-He also played in other matches against England XIs in 1872.
+For XVII Colts of England v United North of England at Dewsbury in 1872, Halliley made his first-class top score of 52 not out.
+He also played in other matches against England in 1872.

 Halliley died in March 1929 in Ravensthorpe, Yorkshire.